-Fentanyl has been the cause of at least 11 overdoses and four deaths in Roanoke, VA since March 1st.
+Fentanyl-laced drugs have been the cause of at least 11 overdoses and four deaths in Roanoke, VA since March 1st.
 The drug is a strong opiate, 80 times stronger than morphine, that is prescribed for patients who have chronic pain.

 The spike in overdoses could be due to the painkiller being sold as heroin and or being mixed with heroin to give a more intense high.

-Dr. Amy Tharp, assistant chief medical examiner in Roanoke said,”Typically when we give Fentanyl, it is given through a patch and absorbed slowly over three days.
+Dr. Amy Tharp, the assistant chief medical examiner in Roanoke said,”Typically when we give Fentanyl, it is given through a patch and absorbed slowly over three days.